 Property Description Table Name of the table to which the column belongs.
 Column Name of the column in the data model.
 Display name Language-dependent column name for displaying in the administration tools user interface.
-Translate the given text using the $\mbox{\ensuremath{\wp}}$ button.
+Translate the given text using the $\mbox{\ensuremath{\mbox{$\wp$}}}$ button.
 Comment Additional information about the column.
 The comment is displayed under the help function for a column in the individual administration tools.
 Translate the given text using the button.
 Disabled by preprocessor If a column is disabled by a preprocessor condition, the option is set by the Database Compiler.
-For more information, see Conditional compilation using preprocessor conditions on page 335.
+For more information, see Conditional compilation using preprocessor conditions on page 336.
 Preprocessor condition You can add preprocessor conditions to columns.
 The column is therefore only available when the preprocessor condition is fulfilled.
-For more information, see Conditional compilation using preprocessor conditions on page 335.
+For more information, see Conditional compilation using preprocessor conditions on page 336.
 NOTE: In the Designer, you can find an overview of existing preprocessor dependencies in the One Identity Manager Schema > Preprocessor dependencies category.
 Sort order The sort order specifies the position for displaying the column on the generic form and the custom tabs of the default form.
 Columns with a value less than 1 are not displayed on the forms.
-For more information, see Displaying custom columns and tables on main data forms on page 146.
+For more information, see Displaying custom columns and tables on main data forms on page 145.
 Group Group is used to display the column on general main data forms.
 A new tab is created for each group on the generic form.
-For more information, see Displaying custom columns and tables on main data forms on page 146.
+For more information, see Displaying custom columns and tables on main data forms on page 145.
 Base column If a database view has the View table type, the reference to the column in the base table is entered here.
-For more information, see Database views of the View type on page 55.
+For more information, see Database views of the View type on page 54.
 Example:

-Property The Department database view is part of the Basetree base table.
+Property Description The Department database view is part of the Basetree base table.
 The columns of the Basetree table are entered as base columns.
-Column Base column Department.DepartmentName BaseTree.Ident_Org Department.Description BaseTree.Description Adjustment of permitted values list is not allowed Specifies whether permitted values can be customized for this column.
-For more information, see Permitted column values on page 84.
+Column Base column Department.DepartmentName BaseTree.Ident_Org Department.Description BaseTree.Description Adjustment of permitted values list is not allowed Specifies whether permitted value column.
+For more information, se page 83.
 Defined list of values Marks whether the value in this column must correspond to the values in the List of permitted values , or are empty.
-For more information, see Permitted column values on page 84.
+For more information, see Permitted column values on page 83.
 List of permitted values If a column is enabled for editing the permitted values (that is, the Customizing permitted values list is not allowed option is not set and the Defined list of values option is set), you can add to or extend a value list.
-For more information, see Permitted column values on page 84.
-Customizing bitmask is not allowed Specifies whether the bitmask can be customized for this column.
-For more information, see Defining bitmasks on page 86.
-Defined bitmask Meaning of each bit position if the column contains a bitmask.
-The first bit in the definition start with the index 0 .
-For more information, see Defining bitmasks on page 86.
-Sort criteria of bitmask Sort criteria for displaying the values.
-You have the following options: • Bit position: Sort by posit ion. • Display : Sort by display va alue.
-For more information, see Definit ng bitmasks on page 86.
-Multilingual Specifies whether this column callanguages. n be given in multiple Permitted values are: Translation target: The of translation. column content is displayed in • Translation source: The column supplies the translation. #LD content: The column The contents are extracted has contents in #LD notation. for translation.
-Without text memory fa Ilback : The text store is not
+For more information, see Permitted column values on page 83.
+Customizing bitmask is not allowed Specifies whether the bitmask car For more information, see Definin Defined bitmask Meaning of each bit position if the The first bit in the definition start information, see Defining bitmask with the index 0 .
+For more Sort criteria of bitmask Sort criteria for displaying the val options: ues.
+You have the following • Bit position: Sort by positi on. • Display : Sort by display va lue.
+For more information, see Defining g bitmasks on page 85.
+Multilingual Specifies whether this column car languages. n be given in multiple Permitted values are: Translation target: The c translation. olumn content is displayed in • Translation source : The o column supplies the translation. #LD content: The column The contents are extracted Without text memory fa Ilback : The text store is not